-Sorry, but some parts of our website (latest news, calendar etc.) are currently available in German only.
+Sorry, but some parts of our website are available in German only.

 Where is the Donau-Auen National Park exactly?

 The Donau-Auen National Park is located in the federal provinces of Vienna and Lower Austria and stretches along the Danube River, beginning in the Viennese Lobau and running all the way to the Austrian-Slovakian border at Hainburg.